How to Draw Flowers That Feel Real

 We at Draw Botanical believe that nature is the ultimate teacher.
 When in doubt, look again.
 Look closer.
 Look longer.
 Look deeper.
 Flowers aren’t perfectly symmetrical, and that’s part of what makes them look alive.

-Tip: Embrace slight imperfections in your lines and curves—they often add character and realism.
+Tip: Embrace slight imperfections in your lines and curves.
+They often add character and realism.

 Want to learn more?